In July 2020, the legislative procedure at EU level on the Mobility Package Part I was successfully completed.

-Obligation to hold a licence for cross-border transport operations in vehicles the permissible laden mass of which exceeds 2.5 tonnes
+Obligation to hold a licence for cross-border transport operations in vehicles with a permissible laden mass of more than 2.5 tonnes

-Applications for the issuance of a community licence can be made to the authorities responsible under federal state law from 21 February 2022.
+Applications for the issuance of a community licence can be made to the authorities responsible under federal state law.

 For purely national transport operations, a road haulage licence is still only required if vehicles (motor vehicles or combination of vehicles) the permissible laden mass of which exceeds 3.5 tonnes are used.

 Specific posting regime for the road transport sector